mochimilk/tangerine-sunshine/_posts/2020-05-07-other-people-literary-magazine.md

 ## Proposal

 Our proposal was to, first, create a **minimalist/brutalist design** for the site that would place focus on the contributions (literature and art).
-It allows for minimal distractions and focuses on readership and viewership.
+It allowed for minimal distractions and focuses on readership and viewership.

 Our second proposal was to use a coding language that could not only be modular, but easily learned/recognized.
 For this, we decided to use a **Jekyll/Sass** combo.